Automatic baud rate detection: Process

-When start bit length is used to determine the baud rate, it requires the character to be odd since UART sends LSB bit first.
-Often symbols 'a' or 'A' (0x61 or 0x41) are used.
+When start bit length is used to determine the baud rate, it requires the character to be odd since UART sends LSB bit first – this particular bit order scheme is referred to as little-endian.
+Often ASCII symbols 'a' or 'A' (0x61 or 0x41) are used.
 For example, the MPC8270 SCC tries to detect the length of the UART start bit for autobaud.